html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports/en/index.md

 <h2 id="performance">Performance considerations</h2>

+HTML Imports are totally awesome but as with any new web technology, you should use them wisely.
+Web development best practices still hold true.
+Below are some things to keep in mind.

 <h3 id="perf-concat">Concatenate imports</h3>

 Reducing network requests is important.
 [Vulcanizer](https://github.com/Polymer/vulcanize) is an npm build tool from the [Polymer](http://www.polymer-project.org/) team that recursively flattens a set of HTML Imports into a single file.
 Think of it as a concatenation build step for Web Components.

 <h3 id="perf-caching">Imports leverage browser caching</h3>

 Many people often forget that the browser's networking stack has been finely tuned over the years.
 Imports (and sub-imports) take advantage of this logic too.

-<h3 id="perf-inert">Content is "inert" until you use it</h3>
+<h3 id="perf-inert">Content is useful only when you add it</h3>

 Think of content as inert until you call upon its services.
-Take normal, dynamically created stylesheet:
+Take a normal, dynamically created stylesheet:

     var link = document.createElement('link');
     link.rel = 'stylesheet';